UMD-Digital/umd_terp_base/README.md

 - THIS MODULE SHOULD NEVER BE MODIFIED DIRECTLY.
 - All customizations should go into a custom module.

 All Configuration for each module is created on install.
 Technically, you can modify these, though we do not reccomend it.
-Any future updates for modules will come with a hook to re-install config for that module, so better to leave any config as is.
-Changes to configuration are better done via form_alter hooks, leaving default config in place.
+Any future updates for modules will come with a hook to re-install config for that module, so better to leave any existing module config as is.
+Changes to existing configuration are better done via form_alter hooks, leaving default config in place.

 #### Nodes